vokimon/pdf-form-burner/README.md

 ## Limitations

-- Only suports the following field types:
+Some fields are not fully supported yet:

+- RadioButtons are not working yet
+- FileSelects just fills and extracts the name, not the file content
+- Signature info is extracted and validated but not filled (Signing)
-	- Text fields
+- Actions related to fields (derived fields...) are not executed
-	- Non-editable single choice fields
-	- Check buttons

 ## Dependencies

 - Scons, to build it
-- poppler, to access PDF elements
+- poppler-qt5, to access PDF elements
 - yaml-cpp, to load and dump YAML files
-- libboost-dev, a dependency of yaml-cpp

 So in Debian and Ubuntu: